HCA Healthcare Inc. (HCA) Stock: A Look at the Monthly Trend

-In the past week, HCA stock has gone up by 0.79%, with a monthly gain of 2.68% and a quarterly surge of 6.52%.
-The volatility ratio for the week is 1.57%, and the volatility levels for the last 30 days are 1.98% for HCA Healthcare Inc. The simple moving average for the past 20 days is 0.48% for HCA’s stock, with a 17.83% simple moving average for the past 200 days.
+The stock of HCA Healthcare Inc. (HCA) has gone down by -0.17% for the week, with a -1.48% drop in the past month and a 8.18% rise in the past quarter.
+The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are 1.89% for HCA.
+The simple moving average for the past 20 days is -0.87% for HCA’s stock, with a 16.13% simple moving average for the past 200 days.

 Is It Worth Investing in HCA Healthcare Inc. (NYSE: HCA) Right Now?

-The price-to-earnings ratio for HCA Healthcare Inc. (NYSE: HCA) is above average at 13.81x.
-The 36-month beta value for HCA is also noteworthy at 1.65.
-There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 2 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+HCA Healthcare Inc. (NYSE: HCA) has a price-to-earnings ratio of 13.89x that is above its average ratio.
+Additionally, the 36-month beta value for HCA is 1.65.
+There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now